Skip to main content

 1. Make sure that the refund is related to the disputed transaction

-4. Add refund date and ARN to your request
+7. Add refund date and ARN to Explanation (elaboration) box

 Description - when the merchant believes the chargeback is invalid, they can defend it providing the necessary evidence, depending on the reason code for the chargeback.